Sanctified by Faith, by Jefferis Kent Peterson

 or Buy Directly from the author:

 Pardoned or Paroled?
-Sanctification by Faith, 2nd Ed., by Jefferis Kent Peterson, will soon be available for download.
-Released in 2002, by Isaiah House Publishing, Pardoned or Paroled is available for purchase in print here or at http://www.is61.com.
+Sanctification by Faith, 2nd Ed., by Jefferis Kent Peterson, is available for download.
+Released in 2002, by Isaiah House Publishing, Pardoned or Paroled is available for purchase in print here.

 This book covers the struggle of many ordinary people to cope with guilt, fear, and condemnation, and provides a truth that sets the heart free.
 From the back cover: Do you feel like you cannot measure up?
 Do you feel like no matter what you do, it is never enough?
 Are you bothered by feelings of failure or shame?
 Are you motivated to go to church out of guilt and fear, rather than out of thankfulness and love for God?
 If so, you are trapped by the lies of performance.
 The lie is: the more you do for God, the more God will love you.

 As a result of finding his freedom in Christ, the author outlines a plan of escape for others from the prison of guilt, fear, and condemnation.
 Jesus Christ sanctifies us and makes us holy.
 It isn’t what we do, but what Christ has done for us that matters to God.
 By finding holiness in Christ and not in our own deeds and works, the love of God will heal our guilty consciences and remove shame and failure from our lives.